Access management methods in Object Storage: Overview

 - Public group

-Access is granted for a cloud, folder, or bucket.
+Access is granted to a cloud, folder, or bucket.

 Access control list (ACL)

 An access control list (ACL) is a list of action permissions stored directly in Object Storage.
-It enables the basic access control policy.
+Enables the basic access control policy.
 ACL permissions for buckets and objects are different; see Permission types for details.

 Note